Retina & Vitreous

 Macula-related concerns

-The macula controls detailed central vision used for reading, faces and fine work.
+The macula controls detailed central vision used for reading, recognising faces and fine work.

 Vascular retina disease